rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-26-meet-team-deigirls.md

 We are working on [Lotus](http://lotusrb.org/), a web framework for Ruby.
 We will be doing the mailer gem for that project, guided by our mentors Luca Guidi and Trung Lê.

 ###What are you most looking forward to this summer?
-Learning a lot and contributing to an open source project, while having an imense ammount of fun.
+Learning a lot and contributing to an open source project, while having an immense amount of fun.
 And eat cookies!